Closeness centrality in networks with disconnected components

 What to try it with your data?

-Below is the code to calculate the closeness measure on a binary version of Freeman’s third EIES network.
+Below is the code to calculate the closeness measure on the sample network above.

 # Load tnet library(tnet) # Load network # Node K is assigned node id 8 instead of 10 as isolates at the end of id sequences are not recorded in edgelists net <- cbind( i=c(1,1,2,2,2,3,3,3,4,4,4,5,5,6,6,7,9,10,10,11), j=c(2,3,1,3,5,1,2,4,3,6,7,2,6,4,5,4,10,9,11,10), w=c(1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1)) # Calculate measures closeness_w(net, gconly=FALSE)